 For 2025-26, the result of the review is an increase in fees in line with indexation.
 Indexation rates range between different regulatory activities.
-For example, indexation applicable to salary rates in 2025-26 range from 1.80% to 4.08%.
+For example, staffing costs have increased by 3%.
 Further fee increases have been incurred for Tier 2a and Tier 2b application pathways.
 Clinical assessment fees under both pathways have increased by 6% due to the increase in committee costs.
 The tier 2b pathway fees have increased between 20% - 33% due to increased costs for externally contracted health technology assessments for economic evaluations.
 The increase in cost is reflective of current market prices.

-From 1 July 2025, the levy will increase from \$150 to \$380 per device as a result of including compliance and post listing review costs and increased IT costs.
+From 1 July 2025, the levy will increase from \$150 to \$355 per device as a result of including compliance and post listing review costs and increased IT costs.